 \begin{remark} Theorem \ref{thm:Hermitian} can be interpreted in terms of moments of weighted sums of independent standard exponential random variables \cite[Subsection 2.2]{Aguilar}.
 A general probabilistic version of Theorem \ref{thm:Hermitian} appears in \cite[Theorem 1.1]{Chavez1}.
 The proof of \cite[Theorem 1.1]{Chavez1} relies on Lewis' framework for convex matrix analysis \cite{Lewis}.
 A completely new and much simpler proof of \cite[Theorem 1.1]{Chavez1} appears in the proof of \cite[Theorem 2]{Chavez2}. \end{remark}

-\underline{\sc CHS Norms}.
+\underline{\sc CHS norms}.
 The space of real symmetric matrices is a subspace of $\mathrm{H}_n$.
-Consequently, the norms of Theorem \ref{thm:Hermitian} can be used to measure the size of a graph.
+Consequently, we can use the norms of Theorem \ref{thm:Hermitian} to measure the size of a graph.
 In particular, suppose $G$ is a graph with adjacency matrix $A(G)$.
 The \emph{CHS $d$-norm} of $G$ is denoted $\norm{G}_d$ and is defined by setting $\norm{G}_d=\norm{A(G)}_d.$\\

 \begin{example} Consider the graph $G$ of Example \ref{ex:IntroComplete} and the polynomials of Example \ref{ex:CHS}.
 The eigenvalues of $A(G)$ are $\lambda_1=2$ and $\lambda_2=\lambda_3=-1$.
 Therefore,